 On February 16, 2022, we and Flotek agreed to amend the Flotek Supply Agreement to increase the term to ten years and increase the scope to 30 fleets.
 In exchange for our entry into the amendment to the Flotek Supply Agreement (the "Flotek Supply Agreement Amendment"), Flotek agreed to issue us \$50.0 million in initial principal amount of Flotek Convertible Notes that will be convertible into Flotek common stock.
 The Flotek Supply Agreement Amendment and issuance to us of additional Flotek Convertible Notes were conditioned upon customary closing conditions including the approval of Flotek's shareholders.
 In May 2022, the Flotek shareholders approved the Flotek Convertible Notes issuance and the Flotek Supply Agreement Amendment.
 Our equity ownership in Flotek on a fully diluted basis after the consummation of these transactions was approximately 43.0%, and we are permitted to designate two additional directors, or up to four directors to Flotek's board of directors.
 Because of our power to appoint directors to the board of directors without a direct equity interest in Flotek, we determined that Flotek is a VIE.
 We further determined that we are the primary beneficiary of the VIE, due to our ability to appoint four of seven directors to Flotek's board of directors.
-As a result, subsequent to May 17, 2022, we have accounted for this transaction as a business combination using the acquisition method of accounting and Flotek's financial statements have been included in our consolidated financial statements from May 17, 2022.
+As a result, subsequent to May 17, 2022, we have accounted for this statements from May 17, 2022.
 As we had no direct equity interest in Flotek during 2022, we allocated 100% of Flotek's loss to noncontrolling interests in our consolidated financial statements.